 The HVI Center for Digital Health Technologies will connect technology and innovation with testing and research and, most importantly, the clinical experts and patients to improve patient care, safety and experience in the future.

-The HVI Center for Digital Health Technologies includes a multidisciplinary team of medical experts who are committed to enhancing digital health in a variety of cardiovascular settings.
+The HVTI Center for Digital Health Technologies includes a multidisciplinary team of medical experts who are committed to enhancing digital health in a variety of cardiovascular settings.

-- Douglas Johnston, MD - Thoracic and Cardiovascular Surgery
+- Aaron Weiss, MD – Thoracic and Cardiovascular Surgery

-- Betsy Stovsky, RN, MSN, Heart & Vascular Institute Website and Resource & Information Center
+- Betsy Stovsky, RN, MSN – Heart, Vascular & Thoracic Institute Website and Resource & Information Center

 Additional experts from a variety of Cleveland Clinic resources including informatics and technology, research and legal departments assist in the evaluation and application of products, providing an atmosphere of innovation and collaboration.